To shutdown ConductR cluster properly choose one of the following sections depending on the ConductR mode:

 - By default ConductR Agent keeps the latest 3 reachable ConductR Core nodes in this file.

-- The ConductR framework instances are still running.
-Stop them by suspending the ConductR service via the DC/OS Services UI page:
+- Stop the ConductR service via the DC/OS Services UI page:

 http://dcos-host/#services >> Services >> conductr >> More >> Suspend >> Suspend Service